leanprover/theorem_proving_in_lean4/quantifiers_and_equality.rst

     -- BEGIN
     example : f 0 ≥ f 1 → f 0 = f 1 :=
-    suppose f 0 ≥ f 1,
+    assume : f 0 ≥ f 1,
     show f 0 = f 1, from le_antisymm (h 0) this
     -- END

-Notice that there is an asymmetry: you can use ``have`` with or without a label, but if you do not wish to name the assumption, you must use ``suppose`` rather than ``assume``.
-The reason is that Lean allows us to write ``assume h`` to introduce a hypothesis without specifying it, leaving it to the system to infer to relevant assumption.
-An anonymous ``assume`` would thus lead to ambiguities when parsing expressions.
+In contrast to the usage with ``have``, an anonymous ``assume`` needs an extra colon.
+The reason is that Lean allows us to write ``assume h`` to introduce a hypothesis without specifying it, and without the colon it would be ambiguous as to whether the ``h`` here is meant as the label or the assumption.

-As with the anonymous ``have``, when you use ``suppose`` to introduce an assumption, that assumption can also be invoked later in the proof by enclosing it in French quotes.
+As with the anonymous ``have``, when you use an anonymous``assume`` to introduce an assumption, that assumption can also be invoked later in the proof by enclosing it in French quotes.

 .. code-block:: lean